Almost sure limit theorems with applications to non-regular continued fraction algorithms: The setting

 The function $\varphi_{_E}$ is finite $\mu$-a.e. and induces a measurable partition of $E$ by using its level sets.
 Let

 then $E = \bigsqcup_{k\ge 1}\, A_k$ up to zero measure sets.
 In the following we also use the super-level sets

 and the sets $A_{\ge n} = A_n \cup A_{>n}$.
 Applying Kac's Theorem one has

 and the order of infinity of the previous series is an important indicator of the map $T$ which is independent on the choice of the set $E$.
-Furthermore, we define the \emph{wandering rate} $w_n(E):=\sum_{k=0}^{n-1} \mu(A_{>k})$.
-We consider this indicator by looking at the sequence
+Furthermore, we define the \emph{wandering rate}